 - ½ tsp salt

-In a small sauce pan, combine all ingredients except ½ C water and blended flour.
-Bring to a boil.
-When water begins to boil mix flour with ½ C water until it becomes a thick paste.
-Slowly stir mixture into the boiling water.
-Reduce heat to med- low.
-Stir until porridge thickens.
-Cover and let simmer for about 10 minutes.
+- Combine all the ingredients, except water in a blender.
+Blend until mixture is smooth.
+Add a little water if necessary to blend smoothly.
+Bring the water to a boil.
+When water begins to boil, stir in the blended mix.
+Stir or whisk to mix with water.
+Reduce the heat to med- low.
+Once the porlridge thickens, cover and let it simmer for about 10 minutes.
 Stir every 3 to 4 minutes.
 If porridge becomes too thick stir in ½ cup water at a time to thin it.
 Add more milk or sugar to sweeten as desired.
+Make it Ital: substitute coconut milk for condensed milk .
+Sweeten with honey if desired.